clintonbf/Clints-doc-project/docs/configuration.md

 {:toc}

 ---
-## Introduction
 This procedure will outline how to substitute an instructor for your class.

+Following the procedure will ensure that:
+- the Academie Duello management team is aware of who is scheduled to teach what, and
+- substituting instructors are fully advised of what they are teaching and when

 Substitutions are done using MindBody Business mobile app.